Raleigh Attorneys Reviewing Monsanto Roundup Cancer Claims

 In a case decided in 2018, another California jury concluded that Monsanto failed to warn a school groundskeeper of the risk posed by Roundup and ordered the company to pay a $289 million Roundup lawsuit payout.
 A judge subsequently reduced the amount to $80 million.

 Monsanto continues to claim that Roundup is safe and disputes studies linking the product to cancer.
 The company is appealing the verdicts.
+If you would like to learn more about the latest updates on Roundup claims, please read this article.

 If you or your loved one used Roundup and has been diagnosed with non-Hodgkin lymphoma, you may be entitled to file a Roundup lawsuit and demand financial compensation from the manufacturer of Roundup.